Overview

 Banks Peninsula excursion

-On the South Island that was first inhabited by the Mori and spotted by Captain Cook in the 1700's.
-The area is well known for its waterways, scenery and abundant flora and fauna.
+Explore Banks Peninsula on New Zealand’s South Island, first inhabited by the Māori and later charted by Captain Cook in the 1700s.
+The region is known for its waterways, dramatic scenery, and abundant flora and fauna.

 Willowbank Wildlife Reserve visit